 Whether you're visiting for a family-fun getaway or have found Red Lion Hotel at thePpark to be your chosen destination for accommodations among Spokane Convention Center Hotels, there is an abundance to be seen and done right at your footsteps.

 Carousel at Riverfront Park

+Featuring state-of-the-art technology and a seating capacity of 2,700, the INB Performing Arts Center showcases the Best of Broadway, comedy shows and much more.
 The INB Performing Arts Center prides itself on being Spokane's premiere theatre facility with state-of-the-art technology and a seating capacity reaching 2,700.
 Find a wide variety of entertainment from Best of Broadway performances to comedy shows and much more.
-Conveniently, the Spokane Convention Center is connected to the INB Performing Arts Center offering business and convention goers quick and convient access to both venues.
-With over 100,000 square feet of meeting space, the center is able to host roughly 6,500 people at any

-This is one of the most breathtaking, and relaxing, sites in Spokane.
-90 acres of land covered in exotic flowered garden, trees, greenhouses, with regal swans circling the ponds.
+Take a walk through 90 acres of land covered in exotic flowered garden, trees, greenhouses and take in breathtaking views among regal swans that circle the ponds.

 Something Else Deli

 There's no better place for a sandwich, and you won't want to miss out on visiting Something Else Deli, which offers an option for nearly everyone.

 Offering a homey atmosphere of exposed brick walls and old plank floors, become intoxicated by the aroma of rich coffee in this one-of-a-kind coffee store where you can buy unique teas, coffee, books and other antiques.

 At Finders Keepers, which is locally owned and operated, you'll find a variety of vintage clothing and custom jewelry from nearly every era.

 As the only dueling piano bar in the inland Northwest, you'll rejoice in sipping martinis and carefully crafted cocktails as local musicians battle each other in one of the most unique bars in the area.